Shreyapatel26/CSS-arts/README.md

 # CSS-arts
-A repository for CSS arts
+A repository for CSS arts!
+I have made these all with a mobile phone and also with less knowledge of responsiveness so it may or may not be reponsive.